aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 ### Step 4

-Finally, to run our program on IntelliJ, notice the little green arrow on the margin, to the left of our `main` method.
+Finally, to run our program on IntelliJ, notice the little green arrow on the margin, to the left of our `main` method:

 ![](resources/execute-main.png)

 Give that arrow a left click, then click on "Run HumanKind.main()."
-That will compile and execute our code, and produce output similar to this:
+That will compile and execute our code and produce output similar to this:

 ![](resources/execute-main-output.png)